Deckchairs in demand as Sussex show they are here to stay

 There were also a number of spectators wearing the Somerset wyvern, perhaps keen to make the pilgrimage and see how The Sussex Cricketer has changed since their team last played a Championship match here in 2015.
 The local boozer by the entrance to the ground is now a glass-fronted bar beneath a multistorey residential development - but still a decent location to discuss the battles lost and won after Somerset had hauled themselves back into this contest by taking seven wickets during the afternoon session, then stumbled against the Sussex tail before wobbling to the close five down, Fynn Hudson-Prentice

-claiming 4 for 13 in a spell that included the dismissal of Tom Bandon a week on from his record-breaking 371.
+claiming 4 for 13 in a spell that included the dismissal of Tom Banton a week on from his record-breaking 371.

 Hughes, Sussex's Australian opener, looks like a cricketer from another age with his clipped moustache and classical push-drives.
 He was dropped at second slip on 9 by Kasey Aldridge, the Somerset allrounder then adding to his lackadaisical start with a spell of three overs that cost 23.
 Clark rattled along to 40 off 38 balls but the reintroduction of Gregory and Josh Davey gradually saw the visitors get a handle on the scoring, before Migael Pretorius struck in consecutive overs after the interval to remove both Sussex 49ers - Clark fiddling behind, Hughes lbw shuffling across.